Networks across Lancaster and the District

 Christian Aid is an organisation which works globally for change that eradicates the causes of poverty, striving to achieve equality, dignity and freedom for all, regardless of faith or nationality, and providing assistance where need is great, tackling the effects of poverty as well as its root causes.
 Christian Aid works with local partners in some of the world’s poorest communities: http://www.christianaid.org.uk

-Our group’s main fundraising focuses on Christian Aid Week every year in May, but along with other local social justice groups we support national campaigns and initiatives, such as, most recently, the Enough Food for Everyone IF campaign.
+Our group’s main fundraising focuses on Christian Aid Week every year in May, but along with other local social justice groups we support national campaigns and initiatives, including climate and tax justice campaigns.

-Our committee meets just twice a year but we also arrange briefings on the work of Christian Aid and other events throughout the year.
+Our committee meets just twice a year, but we also arrange briefings on the work of Christian Aid and support other events throughout the year.